dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 ## How to use PWA in your app

-To use the basic PWA features (offline caching and installability) in an app, simply opt-in to PWA using and option in [`d2.config.js`](https://platform.dhis2.nu/#/config/d2-config-js-reference):
+To use the basic PWA features (offline caching and installability) in an app, simply opt-in to PWA using an option in [`d2.config.js`](https://platform.dhis2.nu/#/config/d2-config-js-reference):

 ```js
 // d2.config.js